AlessiaCicca/Beyond-AskQE/README.md

 ```
 Arguments for the QG code are as follows:
 - --output_path: save path of output file (after question generation).
 - --prompt: QG variant (whether vanilla / semantic / atomic).
-All our experiments were performed with the vanilla prompt.
+All our experiments were performed with the vanilla (baseline) or atomic prompt.

 ### Back-translation
 Since the BioMQM dataset already provides MT outputs with error annotations, we only have to run backtranslation on those.